tangodata/draft.tangoandchaos/docs/pages/06/06_32_mixedup.md

 These kicks and leg swings are annoying, but the real problem with academic tango comes from the planned nature of the dancing.
 Teachers and performers like to mix in figures that require partners to pause, separate, and dance independently.
-They do it because it's easy to teach, it's fun to learn, it allows more freedom of movement, and when it’s done by talented professionals, it’s a pleasure to watch.
+They do it because it's easy to teach, it's fun to learn, it allows more freedom of movement, and when it's done by talented professionals, it's a pleasure to watch.
 But I suspect they also do it because it panders to people's secret fantasies of stardom (the Argentines don't call it _tango fantasía_ for nothing).

 Real tango is a moving dance, in which the partners interpret the music as they maneuver around in traffic.
 The music and the surrounding dancers present new situations from moment to moment, so a close connection and instantaneous communication are essential.
 Milongueros often pause when the music and the situation call for it, but couples that stop to perform pre-planned figures cause huge problems.
 Not only do they disrupt the movement of nearby dancers, but they also create a ripple effect that travels around the floor.
 One person pausing this way can affect a dozen other couples.
 That's why moving smoothly and embracing closely are fundamental traditions of tango.